Validating Quantum State Preparation Programs (Extended Version): Evaluation: Applicativity via Case Studies

 {

 }

 Here, $x_1$, $x_2$, ..., $x_n$ are different vertex keys in the graph, $\sigma_j$ is a permutation of the key list $\ket{x_1}\ket{x_2}...\ket{x_n}$.
 There are $n!$ different kinds of permutations, so the uniform amplitude for each basis-ket is $\frac{1}{\sqrt{n!}}$.
-Essentially, the superposition of different vertex combinations means we are preparing a superposition state containing all the permutations of different vertex keys.
-Such superposition of permutation is widely used in many algorithms, such as the quantum fingerprinting algorithm \cite{Buhrman_2001}.
+Such a permutation state means we are preparing a superposition of all permutations of the different vertex keys.
+Such a superposition state is widely used in many algorithms, such as the quantum fingerprinting algorithm \cite{Buhrman_2001}.

 {

 }